 In areas where it gets frosty but the rhizomes don’t freeze, it dies down for winter and sprouts back as the weather warms.
 Some people seed an annual rye grass over perennial peanut grass for green during the winter months.

-Propagation of perennial peanut grass is generally done by transplanting the rhizomes.
+Propagation of perennial peanut grass is generally done by transplanting the rhizomes or via cuttings.

 It’s easy to dig a shovel full out of the center of the peanut grass and transplant to another location.
 Once it takes root, it will start spreading, slowly taking over the area, creating a pretty evergreen ground cover.